 Health and Safety arrangements require members of staff to keep colleagues/employers aware of their whereabouts, especially when involved in an out of school activity.
-Staff must be aware of and follow guidance.
+Staff must be aware of and follow guidance, especially during times of COVID-19 restrictions and adhere to our school risk assessment and DfE guidance.